Skip navigation

 Many older adults take multiple medicines.
 This can lead to medicine or drug interactions.
 Be sure to talk with each provider about the medicines being taken.
 Some interactions can cause unwanted or serious side-effects.
 These are the different interactions that can occur:

-• Drug-drug interactions - Older people are more likely to have more harmful reactions between different medicines.
+• Medicine-medicine interactions - Older people are more likely to have more harmful reactions between different medicines.
 For example, some interactions can cause sleepiness or increase the risk of falls.
 Others may interfere with how well the medicines work.

-• Drug-alcohol interactions - Older people may be more affected by alcohol.
+• Medicine-alcohol interactions - Older people may be more affected by alcohol.
 Mixing alcohol and medicines may cause a loss of memory or coordination or cause irritability.
 It can also increase the risk of falls.

 TALK WITH YOUR LOVED ONE'S PHARMACIST